muratk3n/thirdwave/en/README.md

 ---

 And there is that.. but change is good.
-Fingers crossed
+Fingers crossed.. hopefully Pals will die less this time.
+Even that would be an improvement, right?

 Haaretz: "The Palestinians believe a Bennett-Lapid government would be 'extreme rightist' and 'no different' from Benjamin Netanyahu, a PLO